valeriadiniz/valeriadiniz/README.md

   <br>

   ## About me
-  I'm a analysis and development of systems student in FATEC Ourinhos.
+  I'm analyst and developer of systems formed by FATEC Ourinhos.

   I am a beginner developer and a technology enthusiast.
 I'm currently 22 years old, I'm Brazilian.